stevegbrooks/TextAnalysis/README.md

 I dont think that my ArrayList<Quote> has the correct number of quotes based on the .txt file its reading, but i do think it reliably prints out the top N quotes in terms of character length without any false positives/false negatives.

-## 5. Wildcard
+## 5. Scramble Letters

-I chose to do something that doesn't have a lot of utility, but I thought would be an interesting project - randomize the letters in each word without replacement, such that each original letter is in a random position, and no original letters are repeated.
+I chose to do something that doesn't have a lot of utility here, but I thought would be an interesting project - randomize the letters in each word without replacement, such that each original letter is in a random position, and no original letters are repeated.
 I wanted to do this because of that thing where people can read text even if its scrambled - they can pick up context and fill in the gaps when a word's letters are randomized.
 It turns out that it's true, they really can!